makrai/notes/jurafsky19-slp2-ch15-unification.md

 ## 15.3 Grammatical formalism 9

-* elegantly express syntactic constraints that would be difficult to express
+* elegantly express syntactic constraints
   * augmenting the rules of ordinary context-free grammars with attachments that specify feature structures for the constituents of the rules
   * unification operations that express constraints on those constituents